We pitched our tent on a massive, green plain, where we were surrounded by a blanket of wild flowers and 7,000-meter-high snow-covered peaks.

 We had not seen a single soul since two days before, when a group of local Kyrgyz nomads fed us with delicious home-made jam, bread and kumis, (fermented horse milk).

-It was awesome and we couldn’t believe we had all those mountains to ourselves but the truth is that we were in a barely visited part of the Tian Shan range, which is home to some of the most striking and beautiful scenary I have ever seen.
+It was awesome and we couldn’t believe we had all those mountains to ourselves but the truth is that we were in a barely visited part of the Tian Shan range, which is home to some of the most striking and beautiful scenery I have ever seen.

 Welcome to the Kyzyl Suu-Jeti Oguz trek.
 An excellent way to get off the beaten track when trekking in Karakol.

-For ages, travelers with a slight sense of adventure, who wanted to savor some first-class hikes, used to head to Nepal, Argentina and Switzerland.
-A country named Kyrgyzstan remained unknown to most of the Western World.
+For ages, travelers with a slight sense of adventure, who wanted to savor some first-class hikes, used to head to Nepal, Argentina, and Switzerland.

 However, just a couple of years ago, after the liberalization of its visa regime, Kyrgyzstan was suddenly discovered by intrepid travelers who wanted to experience more authentic and remote mountain adventures.

 Hence, little by little, the mountains of Kyrgyzstan and, especially, the ones around Karakol, started to be filled with foreign trekkers to the extent that, today, some of their trails have become famous worldwide, which means that, during high season, you might meet with plenty of other travelers like you.